harryrabin/bun-patchbay/README.md

 <img src="PatchBay-logo.png" alt="PatchBay Logo" width="250">

 PatchBay is a dead-simple modular + declarative web framework built for Bun.
-PatchBay is strongly opinionated to make it as simple and plug-n-play as possible; but generally pretty flexible if you're okay getting your hands dirty.
+PatchBay is somewhat opinionated to make it as simple and plug-n-play as possible; but generally pretty flexible if you're okay getting your hands dirty.

 Just like Bun itself, PatchBay is in infancy – but as Bun grows, so too will PatchBay.